cypress-io/cypress-documentation/source/guides/testing-strategies/amazon-cognito-authentication.md

 ---

 {% note info %}

 # {% fa fa-graduation-cap %} What you'll learn

 - Programmatically authenticate with {% url "Amazon Cognito" https://aws.amazon.com/cognito %} via a custom Cypress command
 - Adapting your {% url "Amazon Cognito" https://aws.amazon.com/cognito %} application for programmatic authentication during testing

 {% endnote %}

 {% note success Why authenticate programmatically? %}
-Typically logging in a user by authenticating via a third-party provider requires visiting login pages hosted on different domain in your app.
-Since each Cypress test is limited to visiting domains of the same origin, we can subvert visiting and testing third-party login pages by programmatically interacting with the third-party authentication API endpoints to login a user.
+Typically, logging in a user within your app by authenticating via a third-party provider requires visiting login pages hosted on a different domain.
+Since each Cypress test is limited to visiting domains of the same origin, we can subvert visiting and testing third-party login pages by programmatically interacting with the third-party authentication API to login a user.
 {% endnote %}

 # What is Amazon Cognito?